-Factors to consider when determining to use or not use a VCT/VIT:
+Factors to consider when determining whether or not to use a VCT/VIT:

-- 1. Areas with pedestrians.
+- 1. Presence of pedestrians.

-- 2. Other vehicle traffic.
+- 2. Presence of other vehicle traffic.

-- 3. Parked vehicles.
+- 3. Proximity to parked vehicles.

-- 4. Telephone/utility poles.
+- 4. Proximity to telephone/utility poles.

-- 5. Bridges/overpasses.
+- 5. Proximity of bridges/overpasses.

 - 6. Areas adjacent to paved roads with a significant elevation change.

 - 7. Significant curves in the roadway.

 - 8. Weather and road conditions.

 - 9. Size/weight of the subject's vehicle compared to the police vehicle.